HabitatFramework/UserGuide/interface/interface.rst

 	Data Disaggregation Dialog (MapInfo)

-* The polygon will be split but still selected as shown in Figure 11.
+* The polygon will be split but still selected as shown in :ref:`figMISF`.
 Return to the HLU GIS Tool and click ‘Get Map Selection’.

 .. _figMISF: